Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Introduction

 Despite the enormous progress in the field of QKD, the most important question in quantum communication is always how secure QKD really is.
 For example, are QKD systems secure when implemented with practical devices?
-Fortunately, measurement-device-independent QKD \cite{Lo2012} can remove all imperfections and security-loopholes in the measurement devices, and therefore we only need to consider the imperfections in the source devices.
-Imperfect source, such as the correlated intensity fluctuations in optical pulses \cite{Yoshino2018} and setting-choice-independently correlated light sources \cite{Mizutani2019}, has been recently analyzed in DV QKD systems.
+Fortunately, measurement-device-independent QKD \cite{Lo2012} can remove all imperfections and security loopholes in the measurement devices, and therefore we only need to consider the imperfections in the source devices.
+Imperfect sources, such as the correlated intensity fluctuations in optical pulses \cite{Yoshino2018} and setting-choice-independently correlated light sources \cite{Mizutani2019}, have been recently analyzed in DV QKD systems.
 However, the security research concerning CV QKD with imperfect source has fallen behind that of its discrete-variable cousin.
-For instance, almost all existing CV QKD proofs require a perfect state preparation, i.e., Gaussian modulation, which cannot be guaranteed in a practical CVQKD system such as Gaussian-modulated coherent-state (GMCS) QKD system \cite{Jouguet2013}.
-Among the imperfections in the source, intensity fluctuation is a significant principal problem affecting the perfect Gaussian states.
+For instance, almost all existing CV QKD proofs require a perfect state preparation \cite{Jouguet2013}, i.e., Gaussian modulation, which cannot be guaranteed in a practical CV QKD system with imperfections and limitations\cite{Jouguet2012,Wenyuan2017}.
+The security of continuous-variable quantum key distribution with noisy coherent states has been analyzed in \cite{Filip2008,Usenko2010,Shen2011} by introducing an independent and additive Gaussian noise to a perfect Gaussian modulation.
+However, in the practical continuous variable modulation, the imperfections might not work independently or additively with Gaussian modulation.
+For example, intensity fluctuation is one of the potential practical problems affecting the use of Gaussian modulation by its dependence on modulated quadratures.
 Therefore, in this work we study intensity fluctuations in practical CV QKD systems.
 Our intensity fluctuation model is an arbitrary distributed random variable with a unit mean value.
-Depending on whether the intensity fluctuation information is accessible or not to Alice, our security analysis of a QKD system can be generally divided into two cases given the two divice assumptions : Alice 1) can and 2)cannot monitor intensity fluctuations for every pulse.
+Depending on whether the intensity fluctuation information is accessible or not to Alice, our security analysis of a QKD system can be generally divided into two cases:(1) Alice can ,and (2) Alice cannot monitor intensity fluctuation values for every pulse.